Content will always be king, and even more so for businesses selling software solutions over the cloud to differentiate and succeed.

 About 83% of successful SaaS company blog traffic comes from organic search, which shows the importance of investing in a proper SEO growth strategy.

 The fundamental of search engine optimization is creating a great user experience.
-That means engaging potential customers and providing them with valuable and helpful information.
+Having a website design that affects SEO positively means engaging potential customers and providing them with valuable and helpful information.

 Keyword research allows you to discover the questions customers are asking and create valuable content to reach and answer their intent.